ggrimes/nanosv/README.md

 # nanosv

-a pipeline for sv calling using ONT
+A nextflow pipeline for somatic sv calling using ONT data from bam files

+* mosdepth
+* sniffles2
+* annotation
+* visualisation samplots